isomerpages/nlb-mobile-guide/_get-started-with/learn.md

             </div>

 <table style="background-color:#ffe6e6; border:0; font-size:15px; margin: 10px 0 0 0;">
 				       <tr><td>Don't see your question here?
-We're sorry. <!--There are more FAQs in our <a href="http://eresources.nlb.gov.sg/main/Pages/MobileDevices">eResources FAQ page on LinkedIn Learning for Library</a> and in <a href="https://www.linkedin.com/help/lynda">LinkedIn's own Help page</a>. -->Please <a href="mailto:enquiry@nlb.gov.sg" target="_top">email us</a> and provide details of the issue, including a screenshot.
+We're sorry.
+There are more FAQs in <!---our <a href="http://eresources.nlb.gov.sg/main/Pages/MobileDevices">eResources FAQ page on LinkedIn Learning for Library</a> and---> in <a href="https://www.linkedin.com/help/learning/answer/107121/linkedin-learning-for-library-patron-faq?lang=en ">LinkedIn's own Help page</a>.If you can't find any answer to your question, please <a href="mailto:enquiry@nlb.gov.sg" target="_top">email us</a> and provide details of the issue, including a screenshot.
 In addition, do tell us what questions you would like included on this page, by clicking on the smiley face icon on the bottom left corner of the page. </td></tr></table>